 This Portuguese explorer is today known for his exploration of the coast of Eastern and Southern Africa.
 Dias was first European to sail to the southern tip of Africa, paving the way for future journeys of his compatriot Vasco da Gama.

 He traveled several times exploring the eastern coast of Africa paving the way for future Portuguese discoveries.
 Diogo Cao's discoveries were instrumental in the Vasco De Gama's famous first journey to the India.

 This Portuguese explorer will forever remain one of the most famous explorers of all time.
 He set of on his legendary journey around the world in 1519 with a fleet of 5 ships and 237 crewmembers, but sadly, only 19 of them returned home three years later.

 As one of the many explorers that died during his journey, Juan Rodríguez Cabrillo will be remembered as the first European that sailed and mapped the coast of California.

 This Portuguese navigator's greatest discovery will be the finding of the land of South America.
 He made his landing on the coast of the today's Brazil believing that he discovered just another island of the New World.

-Among many famous Italian explores, Marko Polo and Christopher Columbus will forever be remembered in the history of humankind.
-Their efforts in the exploration of the world brought great advancement to the human civilization, and opened the way for European colonists to spread across the entire world.
+Among many famous Italian explorers, Marko Polo and Christopher Columbus will forever be remembered in the history of humankind.
+Their efforts in the exploration of the world brought great advancement to the human civilization and opened the way for European colonists to spread across the entire world.

 Early years of 16th century were marked with great discoveries that were made in North America.
 While sailing under French crown, Italian navigator Giovanni da Verrazzano left his mark in history by exploring much of the western North America coast.